Stedi/starter-kit/stedi-cloud/functions/web-request/readme.md

 ### Step 1: Create a new Function in Stedi Terminal

-With that in mind, please go ahead and create a new Stedi Function in Terminal and name it `webrequest`.
+With that in mind, please go ahead and create a new Stedi Function in Terminal and name it `WebRequest`.
 After creation the Function will contain a standard, inline code example (the same one as in the "hello world" tutorial we looked at earlier).

 ### Step 2: Clone this repository and configure deploy script